It is really upset when you want to play Minecraft but it won’t launch! Don’t worry, try the solutions below and you can enjoy your game.

 Method 1: End your Minecraft process

 After clicking the Play button, the launcher closed and didn’t start Minecraft.
-You can open the Task Manager and end the task then reboot it.
+You can open the Task Manager, click End task then reboot it.

 - Press the Ctrl + Shift + Esc key together to open the Task Manager.